2022 NEW JERSEY DIOCESE STATE ASSEMBLY

 As we approach the 82nd 2023 Annual State Assembly, I greet each of your in the name of our Lord and Savior Jesus Christ!

 I am asking that each of you be guided by the nightly color schedule and let us come expecting great things from the Lord.

-2. All other Elders, Pastors, Assistant Pastors and Ordained Ministers are also asked to be uniformed for the closing session of the State Assembly.
+2. All other Elders are also asked to be uniformed for the closing session of the State Assembly.
 All are asked to wear their plain black suits (without any embellishments or additional colors), black clergy shirt with the full white neckband collar for all Elders.
 No hats should be worn on this day.

 3. All other ministers are also asked to wear their plain black suits (without any embellishments or additional colors), black clergy shirt with tab white collar.
 No hats should be worn on this day.

-4. Finally, each Deacon and Deaconess is requested to be uniformed in their Official Deacons navy blue suit with gold square city symbol of this church on the blazer.
+4. Finally, each Deacon and Deaconess is requested to be uniformed in their Official Deacons navy blue blazer with gold square city symbol.
 No hats should be worn on this day.